maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 The `createHelpers()` function imported from the [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields) package, is used to handle form fields with Vuex.
 Because this is only a demo application, the `api()` util is a fake implementation, which simulates a failing request every other time, to demonstrate both, error and success handling.

 We're using models to map the data from the store to a structure which we can send to the API.
-If you want to take a closer look at those models, you can checkout [the code in the GitHub repository](https://github.com/maoberlehner/how-to-structure-a-complex-vuex-store/tree/master/src/models).
+If you want to take a closer look at those models, you can check out [the code in the GitHub repository](https://github.com/maoberlehner/how-to-structure-a-complex-vuex-store/tree/master/src/models).

 ### Actions